 If you’re picking up a rental bike for a long day of riding, consider investing in some quality riding shorts.
 These shorts are designed to move with you, so you don’t deal with chafing and rubbing after miles of repetitive exercise.
 Cycling shorts are also padded to give you a little more cushion between your backside and the saddle.

 Don’t consider yourself the “riding shorts type”?
 Don’t sweat it.
-Cycling shorts come in a variety of styles, so you don’t have to commit to the full cyclist look if you’re not ready.
+Cycling shorts come in a variety of styles for men and women – so you don’t have to commit to the full cyclist look if you’re not ready.
 From sporty bibs with built-in support to casual, loose-fitting riding shorts, you’ll find something that fits your look.

 4) Water Bottle or Hydration Pack